"Let's redefine holistic care and create a new wellness path. Together."

 Once we’ve covered the basics of healthy self-care and the Vital Five, we then can add other supplements that support our strategy and goals.

-If a patient wants to try a supplement—for whatever reason—the Wellness Pyramid encourages it under two conditions.
-First, it must work well with their body and their current supplements; we don’t want any interactions or problems.
+If you want to try a supplement—for whatever reason—the Wellness Pyramid encourages it under two conditions.
+First, it must work well with your body and your current supplements; we don’t want any interactions or problems.
 Second, it must be a well-made product in the proper dosage and form.

 Here’s the problem: how do we know if a supplement is well made?